ujjwalchadha8/resourcify.me/guides/open-source-contributions.md

 ➤ It has active maintainers.

 ➤ Last communication is not of a million years ago.
-Ensure that the
+Ensure that there is active communication.

 ➤ There is a proper contribution guideline.
 Some projects may have a seperate contribution guidelines file while others may have it within the README.